The Rosamund Smith Mooting Competition

 The Willem C Vist International Commercial Arbitration Moot

 Every year, Middle Temple recruits a team of six students to represent them at the Willem C Vis International Commercial Arbitration Moot in Vienna.
 The team is coached by senior practitioners from Essex Court Chambers and One Essex Court, and students will receive advocacy training as well as attending pre-moots in Munich and Stockholm.
 Students are selected using the following criteria: team working skills; organisational and time management skills; academic ability; and drive and determination.
+More information can be found in the relevant document below.

 The Inn requires volunteers to act as timekeepers for the Rosamund Smith mooting competition which runs from January through to October every year.